cdaringe/rad/assets/site/0009-why-not.md

-# why not <my favorite build tool>?
+# why not `<my-favorite-build-tool>`?

-your build tool is probably great.  keep using it if you love it.  the intent here it not to dump on anyone, but articulate feature gaps.
+your build tool is probably great. keep using it if you love it. the intent here it not to dump on anyone or any tool, but articulate feature gaps.

 | tool       | DSL-less | static types | standalone | polyglot | incremental | debuggable | beautiful | dependency manager |
 | ---------- | -------- | ------------ | ---------- | -------- | ----------- | ---------- | --------- | ------------------ |